 Life long entrepreneur.
-Tons of advice in the startup, apparel, and retail space.
+Tons of advice in the capital raising, startup, apparel, cannabis and retail space.
 Success and failure, I know both.

 Advice - I have a ton of it.
 I have run many businesses in my life.
 Some very successful, some failures.
 I have experienced all the highs and lows that one can experience.
 You've had sleepless nights – I've been there.
 Running on fumes and want to know how to keep making the right decisions – I can help.